CarletonArchives/resourcespacedownloader/README.md

 So use: connect to the server, navigate to the place where you would like the files to live, currently /var/www/html/archon/files/publicaitonsphotos/.
 Add the apimetadata.php to that location and run it with a search parameter.

-Examples of searches: 'php apimetadata.php "date:2018-05"' would download any file with a date containing 2018-05.
+Examples of searches: 'php api.php "date:2018-05"' would download any files with a date containing 2018-05.
+'php apimetadata.php "date:2018-05"' would download any metadata for files with a date containing 2018-05.